 As well as the luxurious comfort you get when you stay in a fancy hotel, there’s another benefit, which is you get to experience a little of old-world Paris.
 Paris has plenty of luxurious 5-star hotels, many of which have been around for more than a century, and retain their original architecture, style and impeccable service.

-As you can see, I stayed at the Hotel Regina at Christmas time, which leads me to my last idea of things to do in Paris in winter…
+As you can see, I stayed at the Hotel Regina Louvre at Christmas time.

 If your Paris winter visit is in December, you’ll be in for a treat because Paris does Christmas well!

-- Admire the decorations.
-Paris streets weren’t as dressed up as some other cities I’ve been to at Christmas, such as Luxembourg City, but there are some stunning examples of Christmas decorations, with none better than Galleries Lafayette, which adorns its already splendid dome with extravagant decorations at Christmas time.
+There are some stunning examples of Christmas decorations in Paris, with none better than Galleries Lafayette, which adorns its already splendid dome with extravagant decorations at Christmas time.
 It really is worth a look, though be prepared for it to be crowded with people admiring the spectacle!

-- Visit a Christmas market.
-There are a few of them across Paris, the main one being in the Tuileries Gardens, near the Louvre.
-What I loved about this Christmas market was how food-oriented it was.
+There are LOTS of rides here, but what I loved about this Christmas market was how food-oriented it was.
 There weren’t just food stalls, there were dozens and dozens of food stalls offering a huge variety of tasty things to eat, including raclette (which smelled amazing!), sausages, snails, omelette, pretzels, paella, waffles, onion soup and crepes.
 There was of course beer and plenty of vin chaud (mulled wine) – but unlike any other Christmas market I’ve been to, this one also had a champagne bar!